What is a Copyright?

 What Does a Valid Copyright Include?

-It's best to register a copyright with the U.S. Copyright Office.
+As mentioned, you must register with the U.S. Copyright Office.
 A copyright lawyer can assist you with the process if you're unsure how to proceed.

-A valid copyright notice should include the following elements:
+A valid notice should include the following elements:

 1. The word copyright